base-angewandte/base-ui-components/src/components/BaseForm/Readme.md

 | show`_`label            | groups                           | False                                                                    | True, False                                                                                                                       | indicates if field groups should have a label                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | subtext               | toggle                           | -                                                                        | object                                                                                                                            | specify object with at mandatory property **value** and optional property **url** (external link) or **source** (internal link) - (atm only used for _fieldType:_ _boolean_)                                                                                                                                                                                                                                                                                                                                                                                                                                          |

-Additionally, some features are derived from the swagger definition:<br>
+Additionally, some features are derived from the swagger definitions:<br>
 * **Repeatable input fields**: fields with `field_type` other than 'chips' and 'chips-below' will be repeatable when the swagger definition `type` is 'array'.
 * **Single or multi-select chips input fields**: chips input fields are single select when the definition `type` is 'object' (otherwise should be 'array').
 * **chips input fields**: are draggable as soon as they are multi-select but this can be overwritten via `fieldProps`.